William Anders: NASC, AEC, and NRC

-Nixon was impressed by Anders, and wanted to retain him in the administration.
+Nixon was impressed by Anders and wanted to retain him in the administration.
 On 6 August 1973, he appointed Anders to the five-member AEC.
 Nixon felt that the commission was dominated by lawyers and he wanted an engineer on it.
-The chairman of the AEC, Dixie Lee Ray, made Anders the lead commissioner for nuclear and non-nuclear power research and development.
-He also served as the US chairman of the joint US-Soviet Union nuclear fission and fusion power technology exchange program.
+The chairman of the AEC, Dixy Lee Ray, appointed Anders to be the lead commissioner for nuclear and non-nuclear power research and development.
+He also served as the U.S. chairman of the joint US-Soviet Union nuclear fission and fusion power technology exchange program.
 He spent much of his time dealing with the AEC's problematic research and development programs, particularly the troubled breeder reactor program.

 One issue that had dogged the AEC since its inception was its dual role in both developing nuclear energy and regulating it.
 The perception that there was a conflict of interest between the two roles became acute with the growth of the nuclear power industry.
 On 19 January 1975, the commission was split in two, with its research and development responsibilities assumed by the Energy Research and Development Administration (ERDA), and its regulatory ones by the Nuclear Regulatory Commission (NRC).
 Some 1,970 former employees of the AEC joined the NRC.
-President Gerald R. Ford appointed Anders as the first chairman of the NRC.
+President Gerald Ford appointed Anders as the first chairman of the NRC.
 He was the only one of the five AEC commissioners to transition to one of the new organizations.
 Anders made the decision process of the commissioners of the NRC more transparent than that of the AEC.
 The NRC inherited nuclear safety and environmental compatibility functions from the AEC, but unlike the AEC's regulatory branch, the NRC had its own safety and security research capability, so it was not reliant on the ERDA.

-At the completion of his term as NRC chairman, Anders was asked if he would be interested in an ambassadorship.
+After his term as NRC chairman, Anders was asked if he would be interested in an ambassadorship.
 He did not want to, but asked his wife Valerie.
 She expressed an interest in Norway, based on their trip there during the Apollo 8 world publicity tour.
 So Anders asked if Norway was available.
 Lawrence Eagleburger submitted his name for the position.
-Anders was appointed Ambassador to Norway on 13 April 1976, and held that post until 18 June 1977.
+Anders was appointed Ambassador to Norway on 13 April 1976 and held that post until 18 June 1977.